IntelliTect/Coalesce/docs/topics/security.md

 By default, your entities will be fetched using the [Standard Data Source](/modeling/model-components/data-sources.md#standard-data-source), but you can declare a custom default data source for each of your entities to override this default functionality.

-For most use cases, all your security rules will be implemented in the [GetQuery or GetQueryAsync](/modeling/model-components/data-sources.md#member-getquery) method.
+For most use cases, all your security rules will be implemented in the [GetQuery/GetQueryAsync](/modeling/model-components/data-sources.md#member-getquery) method.
 This is the most foundational method of the data source that all other functions in the data source build upon.
-Any predicates applied to the returned query will affect the all of a type's generated API endpoints (except for static custom methods).
+Any predicates applied to the query of a type's default data source will affect all of the type's generated API endpoints (except for static custom methods).

-A complex example with a many-to-many relationship, role restrictions, and [filtered includes](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager#filtered-include):
+There are a few different techniques that you can use to apply filtering in a data source, each one working for a specific use case.
+The example below includes an example of each technique.

+#### Query Predicates
+The **Query Predicates** technique involves applying a `.Where()` predicate to your query to filter the root entities that are returned by the query using some database-executed logic.
+This is a form of row-level security and can be used to only include a record based on the values of that record in the database.

+#### Conditional Includes
+The **Conditional Includes** technique involves only appending `.Include()` calls to your query if some server-executed criteria is met.
+Usually this involves checking the roles of a user and only including a navigation property if the user is in the requisite role.
+This technique cannot be used with database-executed logic and is therefore a form of table-level security, not row-level security.

+#### Filtered Includes
+The **Filtered Includes** technique involves using [EF Core filtered includes](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager#filtered-include) to apply database-executed logic to filter the rows of child collection navigation properties.

+EF filtered Includes **cannot** be used to apply database-executed filters to *reference* navigation properties due to [lack of EF support](https://github.com/dotnet/efcore/issues/24422) - see the sections below on [transform results](#transform-results) and [global query filters](#ef-global-query-filters) for two possible solutions.

+A complex example using all three of the above techniques:

 ``` c#:no-line-numbers
 public class Employee